-- Property tax (taxe foncière) is payable for the whole calendar year by the owner of a property asset on January 1 of each calendar year.
-The taxable value is equal to the net cadastral income (revenu net cadastral) which is obtained by applying a reduction of 50% (20% for non-developable lands) to the local rental value (valeur locative cadastrale) (after updating and upgrading).
-The amount of property tax is calculated by applying the rate of the tax set by each local authority to the cadastral income.

-- Tax on offices and premises for commercial, storage and car parking use in the Ile-de-France (taxe sur les bureaux, les locaux commerciaux, les locaux de stockage et les surfaces de stationnement en Ile-de-Franceis) is payable (yearly as of January 1) by the owner of the relevant premises in the region.
+- Tax on offices and premises for commercial, storage and car parking use in the Ile-de-France and the PACA region (taxe sur les bureaux, les locaux commerciaux, les locaux destockage et les surfaces de stationnement en Ile-de-France et en région Provence-Alpes-Côte-d'Azur) is payable (yearly as of January 1) by the owner of the relevant premises in the Île-de-France (i.e. Paris and the surrounding areas) and, from 1 January 2023, in Provence-Alpes-Côte d'Azur.
 The tax is equal to the surface area in m2 multiplied by a fixed unit rate.
-A number of exemption applies.

-- The housing tax (taxe d'habitation) is payable by the occupier of property (as of January 1) or premises used for housing, car parking or for both personal and business purposes.
-The tax is calculated on the cadastral rental value of the dwelling and outbuildings (subject to the application of certain allowances as far as the main dwelling is concerned).

-- Tax on unoccupied premises

-(Taxe sur les logements vacants) is

-payable by the owner of premises

-located in municipalities with

-- more than 50,000 inhabitants that have been unoccupied for at least one year (as of January 1).
-The tax is calculated on the basis of the rental value of the premises at the rate of 12.5% in the first year and 25% thereafter. - Local development tax (Taxe locale d'aménagement) is payable in relation to building, rebuilding or extension projects for all types of premises when an administrative approval is required.
+A number of exemptions apply. - Office premises development tax (Taxe pour création de bureaux en Ile-de-France) is a specific tax for development of office premises in Paris area whose rates vary from EUR0 to EUR463.96 per square metre depending on the district the office is located in.
+This tax has to be paid by the owner of the premises.
+It is not allowed as a deduction in computing rental income because it is deemed to be part of the acquisition cost of the land (neither deductible nor depreciable). - Tax on unoccupied premises (Taxe sur les logements vacants) is payable by the owner of premises located in municipalities with more than 50,000 inhabitants that have been unoccupied for at least one year (as of January 1).
+The tax is calculated on the basis of the rental value of the premises at the rate of 17% in the first year and 34% thereafter. - Local development tax (Taxe locale d'aménagement) is payable in relation to building, rebuilding or extension projects for all types of premises when an administrative approval is required.
 The tax is calculated by multiplying the taxable value of the property and the rate set by the local, departmental and regional authorities. - A 3% tax (Taxe annuelle de 3% sur les immeubles) applies on the market value of real estate properties (real estate assets or rights such as usufruct, bare ownership, etc.) owned in France, directly or indirectly, by French or non-French entities.
-Exemptions are available under certain conditions, for (i) sovereign states, public bodies and entities with or without legal personality held for more than 50% by a sovereign state or a public body as well as (ii) for entities where the stocks are admitted to negotiation on a regulated market and are regularly and significantly traded (including their wholly owned subsidiaries) and (iii) for certain organizations that are headquartered in France, in the EU or in a country that has concluded a tax treaty or a treaty of reciprocal taxation with France (pension funds and other non-profit organizations, investment funds and companies such as SPPICAVs and REITs,
+Exemptions are available under certain conditions, for: - (i) sovereign states, public bodies and entities with or without legal personality held for more than 50% by a sovereign state or a public body;

-- companies whose stake in the underlying French real estate asset is valued at less than EUR100,000 or 5% of the fair market value of the asset and entities that undertake to disclose certain information regarding their ultimate investors and the real estate asset to the French tax authorities, provided for the latter that it complies with the required filing obligations). - Office premises development tax (redevance pour creation de bureaux en Ile-de-France) is a specific tax for development of office premises within the Paris area.
-Its rates per m2 vary from EUR0 to EUR407.64 depending on the location of the premises.
+- (ii) for entities where the stocks are admitted to negotiation on a regulated market and are regularly and significantly traded (including their wholly owned subsidiaries); - (iii) for companies which do not qualify as French real estate companies (i.e. companies where the value of French real assets represents less than 50% of their total French assets; and - (iv) for certain organizations that are headquartered in France, in the EU or in a country that has concluded a tax treaty or a treaty of reciprocal taxation with France (pension funds and other non-profit organizations, investment funds and companies such as SPPICAVs and REITs, companies whose stake in the underlying French real estate asset is valued at less than EUR 100,000 or 5% of the fair market value of the asset and entities that undertake to disclose certain information regarding their ultimate investors and the real estate asset to the French tax authorities, provided for the latter that it complies with the required filing obligations).